Jacob Dunn

 Burial was at Patton Community Cemetery.

-Memorial contributions may be given to the Jackson Church of Christ.
+Memorial contributions may be given to Jackson Church of Christ.

 Online condolences may be made at www.fordandlileyfuneralhome.com.